 Does H4 EAD need Biometrics?
 Include Fee?

 Update: USCIS suspended the Biometrics requirement for H4 Visa Extensions and Change of Status(COS) starting from May 17th, 2021 as part of a lawsuit settlement.
-It is suspended for 2 years until May 17th, 2023.
-Read USCIS Suspends H4 Biometrics requirement until May 2023
+It was suspended until September 30th, 2023.
+Read USCIS Suspends H4 Biometrics requirement until Sep 2023.
+Eventually, in Septmber 2023 USCIS announced that they are removing biometrics and its fee for most applicants starting from October 1st, 2023.
+Read more at USCIS removes Biometris and its Fee from Oct 1st, 2023.

 H4 EAD Premium Processing – Effective date, News